Creative Commons License 2024 Volume 11 Issue 1

 Field experiment

-Description of experimental site
+Description of the experimental site

-The experiment was conducted at the Geregera kebele administration farmers training center site located at 11°75′93″N and 37°60′06″E (Figure 1).
-The altitude of the site is 1500 meters above sea level with woyna dega (mid-land) agro ecology and red sandy soil type.
+The experiment was conducted at the Geregera kebele administration farmers' training center site located at 11°75′93″ N and 37°60′06″ E (Figure 1).
+The altitude of the site is 1500 meters above sea level with Woyna Dega (mid-land) agroecology and red sandy soil type.
 The rainfall distribution is uni-modal.
-The main rain season is from May to September, which has an average of 1300 mm annual rainfall with an average temperature of 18oc.
+The main rain season is from May to September, which has an average of 1300 mm annual rainfall with an average temperature of 18 C°.
 The major crops produced are maize, finger millet, and tef [9].

-Treatments, experimental design and procedures
+Treatments, experimental design, and procedures

 A randomized complete block design (RCBD) with three replications was used to set up the control plots and unsprayed plots.
 The four synthetic insecticide types—Dimethoate 40% EC, Karate 5% EC, Agrolambasin 315%, and Malathion 50% EC—and the three varieties of maize—BH 540, BH 546, and local variety—were combined in a factorial fashion.
 Following the design parameters, a field plan was created, and each treatment was allocated to experimental plots within a block at random using a lottery system.
 The plot was three meters by four meters (12 square meters), with two seeds per hill and 80 centimeters between rows of plants.
 Each plot and block had 0.5 m and 1 m routes between them, respectively.
 The maize variety was sown at the recommended seed rate (25 kg ha-1).
 Sowing was done with rows and using 80cm between rows and 40cm between plants with two seeds per hill.
 The fertilizer application was based on the regional crop package recommendation [13].
-The land was fertilized with artificial fertilizer, phosphorous at a rate of 200 kg P2 O5 ha-1 and nitrogen at a rate of 200 kg N ha-1, in accordance with the approved fertilizer application rate [13].
+The land was fertilized with artificial fertilizer, phosphorous at a rate of 200 kg P2 O5 ha-1, and nitrogen at a rate of 200 kg N ha-1, by the approved fertilizer application rate [13].
 When the plants were 35–40 days old, the entire amount of phosphorous fertilizer (200 kg P2 O5 ha-1) was administered as a band application at planting, and the full rate of nitrogen fertilizer (200 kg N ha-1) was applied as a side dressing at a distance of 3-5 cm until it was ultimately integrated with the soil.
 The field was manually weeded as necessary [13].

 Treatment application: After the first week of infestation and thirty days following planting, the treatments were administered with a backpack sprayer.
 Before and after the administration of the therapy, the number of larvae was noted.
 Data on the number of larvae that survived was collected twice due to the application of insecticides.

-Scouting and detection: Two weeks following emergence, the presence of egg masses, the newest larvae, and early-instar FAW damage on maize leaves in the form of tiny windowpanes or pinholes (i.e., the number of larvae and the number of damaged plants (damage severity) per plot) were counted for three days prior to the application of insecticides.
+Scouting and detection: Two weeks following emergence, the presence of egg masses, the newest larvae, and early-instar FAW damage on maize leaves in the form of tiny windowpanes or pinholes (i.e., the number of larvae and the number of damaged plants (damage severity) per plot) were counted for three days before the application of insecticides.

 Data collection